mcdexio/documents/en/perpetual-interfaces.md

 positionMargin(address guy)
 ```

-> Methods of calcuating position value requires mark price from amm contract.
+> Methods of calculating position value requires mark price from amm contract.
 This price will be replaced by settlement price set by administrator in settlement status (SETTLING, SETTLED).

 ```solidity
 maintenanceMargin(address guy)
 ```

-Return maintainance margin value of account base on current mark price.
+Return maintenance margin value of account base on current mark price.
 The value should always be lower than initial margin value.

-If the current value of positions falls below maintainance margin, the account will go into a status called 'unsafe'.
+If the current value of positions falls below maintenance margin, the account will go into a status called 'unsafe'.
 An unsafe account can be liquidated by any trader within the same perpetual to prevent possible loss.

 When the value falls below zero, the account is 'bankrupt'.